Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 Next, we add a modification to our wrapper:

 Of course a wrapper that does nothing isn't useful, but we can modify this slightly by altering the wrapper's `f` {%emph()%}before{%end%} passing it to our recursive inner function.
 Which will mean that factorial will no longer need to perform that step for itself.
+Instead of calling `mock(f)` as part of the implementation of `r`, we call `mock(f)` before calling `r`.

 ```Python
 mock = lambda f: lambda *a, **kw: f(f, *a, **kw)